IDI-Systems/acre2/docs/wiki/frameworks/custom-signal-processing.md

 ## Examples

-### Simple calculation.
+### Simple calculation
 Below is an example of a simple calculation that is based on how ACRE1 calculated signal loss.
 It is a largely based on [free-space path loss](https://en.wikipedia.org/wiki/Free-space_path_loss) over the distance which does not take into account terrain.
 It is also provides a bit of a boost to the signal strength of the AN/PRC-343.
-In this example the range of a AN/PRC-343 is around 500m and virtually all other radios will have no problems with arma terrains (40km+).
+In this example the range of a AN/PRC-343 is around 500m and virtually all other radios will have no problems with Arma terrains (40km+).

 ```
 MY_CUSTOM_ACRE_FUNC = {